Chef Contributor Covenant Code of Conduct

 NOTE: If you are in a physical space – for example, Chef Conf, Meetup, etc. – please see the Physical Spaces Code of Conduct.

 If you have any lack of clarity about behaviors we include in the definition of “harassment”, please read the Citizen Code of Conduct.
-In particular, we do not tolerate behavior that excludes people in socially marginalized groups.
+In particular, we don’t tolerate behavior that excludes people in socially marginalized groups.

 Enforcement/Getting Help

 Instances of abusive, harassing, or otherwise unacceptable behavior should be reported by contacting any of the Community Advocates directly.
 Each person’s contact information and role is listed in the repo that links to this document.
-If you were not linked here, then contact the individuals listed below.
-All complaints will be reviewed, investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
+If you weren’t linked here, then contact the individuals listed below.
+All complaints will be reviewed, investigated, and will result in a response that’s deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

-Community Organizers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project’s leadership.
+Community Organizers who don’t follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project’s leadership.

 Consequences of Unacceptable Behavior